Port

 Meals included

-From the jet-boat, you may see huge chunks of ice calving off the glacier, and you're sure to see icebergs and bergy bits on the way into the bay.
+From your jet boat, you may see huge chunks of ice calving off the glacier, and you're sure to see icebergs and bergy bits in the bay.
 Harbor seals haul out on the floating ice to raise their pups away from predatory orca whales.
-Humpback whales are often seen at the mouth of the bay feeding on the schools of herring and krill.
+Humpback whales are often seen at the mouth of the bay, feeding on the schools of herring and krill.

-Please note: It is essential that you wear warm, layered clothing in order to fully enjoy and participate in this excursion.
-Outer layer should be waterproof and windproof.
-Bring gloves, a warm hat and a scarf.
-Wear close-toe shoes.
+Please note: Dress warmly in layers with a windproof and waterproof outer layer; bring a warm hat, gloves and a scarf.
+Wear closed-toe shoes.
 Guests weighing 300 lbs or more will pay an additional surcharge over the published fare.
+Wildlife sightings are likely but are not guaranteed.